Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

     4. Prepare `signing_instructions` for each input and issuance.
     5. Create and encrypts new outputs, adds VRPs (but not ARPs).
     6. Compute the `excess` blinding factor.
     7. Set mintime to current time: `mintime = currentTime`.
+TBD: this should be randomized slightly to avoid Core fingerprinting.
     8. Set maxtime to expiration time: `maxtime = expirationTime`.
+TBD: this should be randomized slightly to avoid Core fingerprinting.
     9. Prepare ARP instructions for each output: `asset_range_proof_instructions: {asset_id:..., factor:..., [input_id:..., input_factor:...]}`.
         * Input ID and input's blinding factor are included if such input is known.
     10. For each output in `base_transaction` where `asset_range_proof_instructions` are specified and partial tx has an input with the matching asset ID: